mvadakka/BTC1855_Midterm/README.md

 4. Average_Utilization.R ---> Determine the average utilization of bikes for each month (total time used/total time in a month)

 5. weather.trips.R --> Create new dataset combining trip and weather data.
-Create correlation matrix cor() and flag the highest correlations for team.
+Create correlation matrix cor() and flag the highest correlations for team

 #Dictionary of folders:
 - EDA plots - plots generated during EDA process